-- The auto-return function will only be enabled when the aircraft is in GNSS mode. - If the obstacle avoidance system is disabled during a return flight, the aircraft will not be able to automatically avoid obstacles. - Before using the auto-return function, you need to set the home point in advance in the flight application.
-For more information, see "6.5.1 Flight Control Parameter Setting" in Chapter 6.
+- The auto-return function will only be enabled when the GNSS signal is good.
+If the obstacle avoidance system is disabled during a return flight, the aircraft will not be able to automatically avoid obstacles. - Before using the auto-return function, you need to set the home point in advance in the flight application.
+For details, please refer to "6.5.1 Flight Control Parameter Setting" in chapter 6.
 If the home point is not set, the aircraft will take the take-off point as the home point by default.